KathyKo/Travel-Planning-Agent/README.md

         ```
     * The server will start on `http://127.0.0.1:8080`.
     * You can test using the Chat UI (`http://127.0.0.1:8080/`) or the API docs (`http://127.0.0.1:8080/docs`).

+##  🧩 Alternative ADK-Based Implementation

+There is also an alternative implementation of this travel planning agent built using the Google Agent Development Kit (ADK).
+The ADK version uses LlmAgent, InMemoryRunner, and ADK-native tooling to manage sessions, tools, and orchestration in a more structured way.

+You can find the ADK-based version here: https://github.com/KathyKo/Travel-Planning-Agent-ADK